 Strong AI is a type of machine intelligence that is equivalent to human intelligence.
 Intelligence that can reason, solve puzzles, apply context, make judgements, plan, learn and adjust communication considering recent events.
-Its sometimes referred to as “True Intelligence” or “Artificial General Intelligence”.
+It is sometimes referred to as “True Intelligence” or “Artificial General Intelligence”.

 In the current AI ecosystem, strong AI just doesn’t exist!
 Some believe it will someday, whereas others believe we’ll never reach the singularity.

-Weak AI in the other hand, is machine-based intelligence that is restricted to one specific problem domain.
+Weak AI, on the other hand, is machine-based intelligence that is restricted to one specific problem domain.
 It’s a form of intelligence that replicates human cognition and can help reduce workloads by applying automated logic.
-It can also help you build self-learning systems and help improve businesses processes or time-consuming tasks.
+It can also help you build self-learning systems and help improve business processes or time-consuming tasks.
 That said, it can be easy to throw weak AI systems off balance, hence the name.
 Some examples where weak AI has been deployed include:

 - Email spam detectors